A Question of Regeneration

 Department of Art & Art History

 This case, developed for a course in human biology, provides students with a context for discussing stem cells and cloning by exploring regeneration in salamanders and the ethical as well as scientific and health-related issues of applying what scientists know about that natural process to humans.
 Students read the case and then answer questions about cell differentiation and regeneration as they explore the pros and cons of providing natural regeneration in humans versus stem cell transplants for wound and organ repair.

 KeywordsRegeneration; blastema; cell differentiation; stem cell; totipotent; pluripotent; unipotent; bioethics; salamanders

 Educational LevelHigh school, Undergraduate lower division

-Case teaching notes are intended to help teachers select and adopt a case.
-They typically include a summary of the case, teaching objectives, information about the intended audience and how the case may be taught, a case analysis or answer key, and references.
+Teaching notes are intended to help teachers select and adopt a case.
+They typically include a summary of the case, teaching objectives, information about the intended audience, details about how the case may be taught, and a list of references and resources.

 Answer keys for the cases in our collection are password-protected and access to them is limited to paid subscribed instructors.
 To become a paid subscriber, begin the process by registering.

 The following video(s) are recommended for use in association with this case study.

 - The Axolotl: A Cut Above the Rest